 Social Sciences 212

-The Linguistics Program offers a 22-credit-hour program of study leading to a Certificate of Accomplishment in Teaching English as a Second Language.
+The Linguistics Program offers a 22-credit-hour program of study leading to a Certificate of Accomplishment in English as a Second Language.
 The Certificate is issued by the University upon the recommendation of the Linguistics Program and the Faculty Senate.

 The Certificate is open to currently enrolled undergraduate and graduate students in any discipline, as well as post-baccalaureate students.